-- 2 tablespoons butter
+- 2 tablespoons unsalted butter

 - 1 teaspoon vanilla extract

-- 3-4 over ripe bananas
+- 3-4 bananas very ripe

-- whipped cream (optional)
+- whipped cream optional

-- Lightly whip your egg yolks in a small bowl.
-Stir a small amount of your milk mixture in with the yolks and whisk until combined.
+- Lightly whip the egg yolks in a small bowl.
+Stir a small amount of the heated milk mixture in with the yolks and whisk until combined.

-- While your pudding is cooling slice your bananas and place into your prepared pie crust.
+- While the pudding is cooling, slice the bananas and place into the pie plan on top of the prepared pie crust.